What to Do After Filing Your Taxes: 6 Important Steps

 You can check the status of your refund within 24 hours once the IRS accepts your return.
 The best way to learn your refund status is by using the “Where’s My Refund?” tool at IRS.gov.
 To use the “Where’s My Refund” tool, you ‘ll need your Social Security Number, filing status and exact refund amount shown on your tax return.

 Your account status will be in one of three stages: Return Received, Refund Approved and Refund Sent.
 If your status is Refund Approved, you should see the date when your refund is scheduled to be sent to your bank.
 The IRS only updates the site once every 24 hours, so it’s not worth checking multiple times a day.
-If you filed a paper return, you’ll have to be more patient.
-Allow 4 weeks before checking on the status.
+It’s important to note that certain tax credits may cause delays in receiving your refund.

 5. Make a file for your records